"Laos-Cambodia Bus" - last updated May 2017

 Looking for information on Laos–Cambodia bus travel (or reverse route)?
 This page gives just that.

-Now there is a cross-border international bus service that is operated in rotation by a Lao bus company (Sengchaleun) and a Cambodian bus company, Phnom Penh Sorya Transportation.
+At present there is a cross-border international bus service operated in rotation by a Lao bus company and a Cambodian bus company.

-The Laos-Cambodia bus (to Phnom Penh or Siem Reap) departs from Vientiane, southern bus station (Dong Dok), at 20:30 (8.30pm).
+The Laos-Cambodia bus (to Phnom Penh or Siem Reap) departs from Vientiane, southern bus station (at its new location 700m from the old one at Dong Dok), at 8.30pm.
 It arrives in Pakse around 6:00am the next morning.
 You need to change buses in Pakse (just get off one bus and hop on another) at KM2 bus station.
-The bus to Cambodia departs from Pakse (KM2 bus station) at 7:30am, and arrives at Phnom Penh Sorya Transport station next to Phsar Thmey (Central Market) arround 20:30 (8:30pm).
+The bus to Cambodia departs from Pakse (KM2 bus station) at 7:30am, and arrives at Phnom Penh Sorya Transport station next to Phsar Thmey (Central Market) arround 8:30pm.

 The buses used for Vientiane–Pakse leg are Lao buses.
 They are either sleeper VIP or non-sleeper VIP buses, but all should be comfortable.

-Passengers going to Siem Reap need to go on the same bus as those going to Phnom Penh.
+Passengers going to Siem Reap will be put on the same bus as those going to Phnom Penh, they are then transfered to another one in Kampong Cham.
 If you travel all the way from Vientiane to Siem Reap you will need to change buses twice, one in Pakse and another in Kampong Cham.
-The Kampong Cham – Siem Reap leg uses Cambodian buses.
+The Kampong Cham – Siem Reap leg uses Cambodian buses or minivans.